arnowelzel/lightbox-photoswipe/readme.txt

 == Changelog ==

+= 3.0.3 =

+* Fixed invalid HTML in the backend settings.

 = 3.0.2 =

 * Fixed a bug which caused the lightbox not to work when there are links to images without visible thumbnails inside.